NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``TotalSetupHoursperWeekCooling``      integer   hrs/week  > 0          Yes                  Hours/week of cooling temperature setup
   ``extension/SetupStartHourCooling``    integer             0 - 23       No        9 (9am)    Daily setup start hour
   =====================================  ========  ========  ===========  ========  =========  =========================================

+  ..
+TotalSetupHoursperWeekCooling is converted to hrs/day and modeled as a temperature setup every day starting at SetupStartHourCooling.

 Detailed Inputs
 ~~~~~~~~~~~~~~~